Child neglect: Experience

 Children may be left at home alone, which can result in negative consequences.
 Being left at home alone can leave young people feeling scared, vulnerable and not knowing when their parents are going to return.
 The frequency and duration of being left at home alone may range from every evening to several days or even weeks at a time.

 Also, young children may not be provided with a suitable amount of decent food to eat, which is another form of neglect.
 Children have reported being provided with mouldy food, not having any food in the house, or they were given an insufficient amount of food.

 Causes

 The causes of child neglect are complex and can be attributed to three different levels: an intrapersonal, an inter-personal/family, and a social/economic level.
-Although the causes of neglect are varied, studies suggest that, amongst other things, parental mental health problems, substance use, domestic violence, unemployment, and poverty are factors which increase the likelihood of neglect.
+Although the causes of neglect are varied, studies suggest that, amongst other things, parental mental health problems, substance abuse, domestic violence, unemployment, and poverty are factors which increase the likelihood of neglect.
 Children that result from unintended pregnancies are more likely to suffer from abuse and neglect.
 They are also more likely to live in poverty.
 Neglectful families often experience a variety or a combination of adverse factors.